ijeendu/Deploy-ML-Pipeline-in-Azure/README.md

 ### Step 4: Enable Application Insights

-Post deployment, Application Insights was enabled to retrieve log information from the deployed model.
+Post-deployment, Application Insights was enabled to retrieve log information from the deployed model.
 This step was completed by editing and running the *logs.py* script that enabled Application Insights using Azure Python SDK.

 #### a.
 Application Insights is enabled
 The *log.py* script was modified to include a line that enables application insights as follows: